workstaffhq/helpcenter/docs/managers/customize/manage-your-subscription.md

 ## Upgrade to Pro
 When you first sign up on Workstaff, your account is on the **Free plan** by default and gives you access to key features.

-The **Pro plan** gives you access to all the key features as well as additional advanced productivity tools such as timesheets, invoices, integrated clock-in and clock-out, real-time staff attendance for each event, and much more!
+The **Pro plan** gives you access to all the key features as well as additional advanced productivity tools such as integrated clock-in and clock-out, real-time staff attendance for each event, timesheets, and much more!

 You can take advantage of a free 14-day trial of the Pro plan that you can start yourself directly within Workstaff.